superxc3/xcmkb/list of guide/common issues.md

 #### Rows or columns registered together
 - Check any bent pins on your switch.

+#### Keys not mapping
+- Launch one application each time (Via only or VIAL only), do not launch together to avoid conflict.
+- VIAL can be quite buggy.

 ## Split Keyboards
 #### Oled is up but key cannot be registered